izzypt/Inception/README.md

 - You have to use docker compose.
 - Each Docker image must have the same name as its corresponding service.
 - Each service has to run in a dedicated container.
 - For performance matters, the containers must be built either from the penultimate stable version of Alpine or Debian.
-The choice is yours.
 - You also have to write your own Dockerfiles, one per service.
 - The Dockerfiles must be called in your docker-compose.yml by your Makefile.
 - It means you have to build yourself the Docker images of your project.